b606/katescript-deepL/README.md

 TODO:
 - make DeepL fully functional.
 - implement a method where the user is able to select one of the translation alternatives.
 - implement a method to set the default target language for translation.
 DeepL can detect the text original language by using `'auto'`.
+As of now, DeepL recognises 'EN', 'DE', 'FR', 'ES', 'IT', 'NL', and 'PL'.
 - long term, use other translation services (why not google translate etc.?)